gabastil/qsl/README.md

 ![QSL Screenshot](https://raw.githubusercontent.com/faustomorales/qsl/main/docs/screenshot.png)

-QSL is a simple, open-source media labeling tool that you can use as a Jupyter widget.
+QSL is a simple, **open**-source media labeling tool that you can use as a Jupyter widget.
 More information available at [https://qsl.robinbay.com](https://qsl.robinbay.com).
 It supports:

 - Bounding box, polygon, and segmentation mask labeling for images and videos (with support for video segments).
 - Point and range-based time-series labeling.